noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

 In Julia vectors and matrices are derived from the basic [`Core.AbstracArray`](https://docs.julialang.org/en/v1/base/arrays/#lib-arrays) type.
 To get a better idea on what is happening we use the Julia REPL to type up some examples.

 ## Vectors
-You can allocate a vector by typing:
+We can allocate a vector by typing:
 ```julia-repl
 julia> v = [1, 2, 3]
 3-element Vector{Int64}: